-First things first: sparkling wine is not just for New Year's Eve.
-But New Year's is just around the corner, and of course you'll be drinking sparkling wine, so now's a good time to talk about pairing cheese with it.
+First things first: sparkling wine is not just for New Year's Eve, and it's always great to pair it with cheese.
 At my New Year's parties, I have a whole menu driven by bubbly with different stations, each offering its own pairing.

 Conventional wisdom says that sparkling wine (ideally Champagne, but equally so Cava, Cremant, or Prosecco for the more budget-minded) should be paired with triple crème cheeses.
 These Brie cousins are cream-enriched and lovingly likened to whipped butter that you're entitled to eat with your fingers.
 The idea here is that especially fatty and generally salty cheese is cut by the wine's effervescence, essentially scrubbing your palate clean for more cheese.